ManuelCumplido/ManuelCumplido/README.md

 # 👋 Hi, I'm Manuel Cumplido

 🚀 **Cloud Developer | AWS Serverless Specialist**
-Passionate about building scalable cloud-native solutions using **AWS Lambda, API Gateway, DynamoDB, and IoT Core**.
+Designing and delivering serverless solutions powered by AWS Lambda, API Gateway, DynamoDB, and IoT Core.

 ---

 ## 🧑‍💻 About Me
-- 💼 Currently working as a cloud developer, building IoT solutions..
+- 💼 Currently working as a cloud developer, building IoT solutions.
 - ☁️ Experienced in **serverless architectures, microservices, and CI/CD pipelines with GitHub Actions**.
 - 📚 Preparing for advanced **AWS certifications**.
 - 🔍 Focused on performance, cost-optimization, and cloud security.